Using Storytelling to Build the Beloved Community

 Teaching Resilience, Community Collaboration and

-The LLDTP iworkshop that addresses community challenges through performance art, tackling a variety of social concerns such as incarceration, school violence, bullying, peer pressure, addiction and race inequity.
+The LLDTP workshop addresses community challenges through performance art and Trauma Informed Care (TIC) facilitation, tackling a variety of social concerns such as incarceration, school violence, bullying, peer pressure, addiction and race inequity.

 The Virginia Department of Health/ Crater District held the Beyond ACES Summit 2017 in the City of Petersburg.
 The goal was to engage and inform community about Adverse Childhood Experience and offer ways to deal with trauma.
 This video captures the AND THEN There's Hope Project that brought together teens and seniors to tell the story of a city struggling with multiple economic hardships and historic trauma.
 Yet it also reveals the resilience of the generations that call it home.